The Pricing Newsletter

 As one of my friends in the real estate game used to say, "buildings eat."
 What he meant is that real buildings are unlike other financial instruments, because they require a constant flow of additional investment.
 Repairs have to be made and taxes have to be paid.
-Other items like heat, air conditioning, fumigation and electricity will also continue to put a dent into the budget of any real estate owner.
+Other items like heat, air conditioning, fumigation, and electricity will also continue to put a dent into the budget of any real estate owner.

 Even if a lessee can be found, the owner will still need to worry about damage, wear and tear, and even the risk that the lessee will go bust, or simply stop paying altogether.

 I will be the first to admit that I have a bias against real estate as an investment class.
-Nevertheless, fortunes have been made and lost over parcels of land and the buildings that sit atop them.
+Nevertheless, fortunes have been made over parcels of land and the buildings that sit atop them.